skip to Main Content

 At SkinMD with multiple locations in the Greater Chicago area, our experienced skin experts understand the irritation and frustration chapped lips bring.
 We offer a full line of medical and cosmetic skincare services to help you look and feel your best.

-To help you heal your chapped lips faster, our team curated this guide.
-Read on to learn our top five tips for healing chapped lips!
+To help you heal your chapped lips quickly and effectively, our team curated this simple guide.
+Read on to discover our five expert-backed tips for healing chapped lips!

 1. Gently exfoliate chapped lips